JimmyMcBride/me/posts/knex-graphql.md

 DATABASE_URL = postgres://postgres:password@localhost:5432/my_db
 ```

-Now that that we have those variables in place, let's write some code! 🔥
+Now that we have those variables in place, let's write some code! 🔥

 ```javascript
 // src/index.js